-(This blog is by Ralph Pini, Chief Operating Officer and General Manager, Mobility Solutions, at BlackBerry.)
+(This blog is by Ralph Pini, Chief Operating Officer and General Manager, Mobility Solutions, at BlackBerry.
+To learn about the unveiling of Mercury, officially known as BlackBerry KEYone, by our partner TCL Communications, read this.)

 We’re very excited about the coming BlackBerry branded “Mercury” smartphone.
 It’s the last phone that we designed and engineered in-house.
 Our global licensing partner TCL will be manufacturing Mercury and bringing it to market in many countries around the world.